Ultrasound Therapy for Clogged Milk Ducts

 Non-Invasive Nature:

 Unlike surgical interventions, ultrasound therapy is a non-invasive option for addressing clogged milk ducts.
 This makes it a preferable choice for many breastfeeding women seeking a gentler approach to resolving this common issue.
+Unlike the traditional technique of hard and painful massages used to address clogged ducts, which caused more damage to the ducts and possibly worsened symptoms, therapeutic ultrasound alleviates symptoms of clogged milk ducts and may help remove the obstruction without damaging or changing the ducts.

 Why Choose Ova in Burnaby, BC?